 Plants Animals including humans Uses of everyday materials Living things and their habitats Optional unit Sound Pupils should be taught to: observe and describe how seeds and bulbs grow into mature plants find out and describe how plants need water, light and a suitable temperature to grow and stay healthy.
-Pupils should be taught to: notice that animals, including humans, have offspring which grow into adults find out about and describe the basic needs of animals, including humans, for survival (water, food and air) describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.
-Pupils should be taught to: identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses find out how the shapes of solid objects made from some materials can be changed by squashing, bending, twisting and stretching.
-Pupils should be taught to: • explore and compare the differences between things that are living, dead, and things that have never been alive • identify that most living things live in habitats to which they are suited and describe how different habitats provide for the basic needs of different kinds of animals and plants, and how they depend on each other • identify and name a variety of plants and animals in their Pupils should be taught to: observe and name a variety of sources of sound, noticing that we hear with our ears recognise that sounds get fainter as the distance from the sound source increases.

-habitats, including micro-habitats. describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food. -- --
+Pupils should be taught to: notice that animals, including humans, have offspring which grow into adults find out about and describe the basic needs of animals, including humans, for survival (water, food and air) Pupils should be taught to: · identify and compare the suitability of a variety of everyday materials, including wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses · find out how the shapes of solid objects made from Pupils should be taught to: • explore and compare the differences between things that are living, dead, and things that have never been alive identify that most living things live in habitats to which they are suited and Pupils should be taught to: observe and name a variety of sources of sound, noticing that we hear with our ears recognise that sounds get fainter as the distance from the sound source increases. describe the importance for humans of exercise, eating the right some materials can be changed by squashing, bending, twisting and describe how different habitats provide for the basic amounts of different types of food, and hygiene. stretching. stretching. needs of different kinds of animals and plants, and how they depend on each other identify and name a variety of plants and animals in their habitats, including micro-habitats. describe how animals obtain their food from plants and other animals, using the idea of a simple food chain, and identify and name different sources of food. --- --